 Day 02: Dandong – Pyongyang Arrival

 The train arrives into Dandong train station in the morning.
-You have some hours free before continue boarding another train to Pyongyang, the capital of North Korea (DPRK).
-The train is supposed to departs at 10 am then arrives at 5.30 pm.
+You have some hours free before continuing boarding another train to Pyongyang, the capital of North Korea (DPRK).
+The train is supposed to depart at 10 am then arrive at 5.30 pm.
 A lunch box is provided on train.

 Arrive into Pyongyang, the capital of the DPRK and home to many of the most iconic monuments and political sites, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
 En route to the hotel, our guides will point out the Arch of Triumph, the world’s largest triumphal arch.

 Afterwards, we will head over to the Mansudae Grand Monument, an important site famous for its large, bronze statues of President Kim Il Sung and Chairman Kim Jong Il.
 It is customary to bow and lay flowers here.
 Stroll through the Mansudae Fountain Park, a serene meeting spot for students and an often used backdrop for wedding photos.

 Optional: If the time permits, have an optional visit to the Kaeson Youth Amusement Park where the thrillseekers among us can brave the rides with Pyongyang locals on a night out.
 Entrance and rides, approximately 1-3 Euros each.